College of Paramedics

 Why should I take this course?

-This micro skills course from the College of Paramedics describes the anatomy of the knee and the common mechanisms that precipitate injury.
-It will detail examination of the knee and common knee injuries that may present to paramedics.
-It aims to give the pre-hospital clinician a greater understanding of knee injuries and red flags which may indicate a serious injury requiring further assessment and treatment.
+This micro skills course provided by the College of Paramedics describes the anatomy of the wrist and the common mechanisms that precipitate injury.
+It will detail examination of the wrist and common wrist injuries that may present to paramedics.
+It aims to give the pre-hospital clinician a greater understanding of wrist injuries and red flags which may indicate a serious injury requiring further assessment and treatment.

 This course is ideal for

 A 30 minute eLearning course containing interactive content and activities.

 Validate your learning

 Each participant receives a certificate upon course completion.

 Do I need any prior qualifications or experience?

 Our courses and programs have been designed to meet the needs of a broad range of trainees and qualified healthcare professionals.
 For most courses, we do not ask that you hold certain qualifications or meet certain criteria.

 Some courses are aligned to specialist medical curricula so there is a certain level of medical knowledge required in these cases.
 On the whole, however, the courses and programs are accessible to a broad audience of learners.